-British Columbia, until June 20, 2014, was the only province in Canada to not allow differential liquor pricing, ʻhappy hoursʼ, and was one of the few jurisdictions in the developed world without them.
-Studies have shown that jurisdictions with moderated happy hours have are not any worse off than jurisdictions without.
+British Columbia was the only province in Canada not to allow differential liquor pricing, or "happy hours", and was one of the few jurisdictions in the developed world without it.
+Studies have shown that jurisdictions with moderated happy hours are not any worse off.
 Lifting the ban on happy hours would:

-1) Enhance the social fabric of BC - help foster an ʻafter workʼ culture similar to those in Montreal, Toronto, and Calgary
+1) Enhance the social fabric of BC by helping foster an "after work" culture similar to those in Montreal, Toronto, and Calgary

-2) Increase autonomy for businesses - remove unnecessarily restrictive policies
+2) Increase autonomy for businesses by removing unnecessarily restrictive policies

 3) Modernize an archaic policy and catch up to the rest of Canada